 Glossary of Insurance Terms

-The definitions appearing in this Glossary are provided solely for general informational purposes.
+The definitions and insurance related vocabulary appearing in this Glossary are provided solely for general informational purposes.
 They are not intended to be complete descriptions of all terms, conditions and exclusions applicable to the products and services defined.
 As well, in the case of any inconsistency between the definitions in this Glossary and the definitions appearing in the actual policy, the definitions contained in the actual policy shall govern.

 This glossary also includes some terms and acronyms that relate to insurance coverage and the insurance industry in Ontario.
 If you’re looking for a deeper understanding of some common insurance terms, you can also check out our “insurance terms defined” posts over on our blog or reach out to one of our insurance specialists to get a better grasp of the language in your policy.